Restricting cell modules of partition algebras: Restriction of Cell Modules

 \section{Restriction of Cell Modules}

-We are now able to put the results about tensor induced and Foulkes modules together to show that the restriction of a cell module of $P_k(r,\delta)$ to a group algebra of a symmetric group with index $l\leq r$ is dual Specht filtered.
+We are now able to put the results of the previous section together to obtain criteria for the restriction of a cell module of $P_k(r,\delta)$ to a group algebra of a symmetric group with index $l\leq r$ to admit a dual Specht filtration.
+This last section is dedicated to the proof of Theorem \ref{main theorem}.